stephanmg/Branch-Generator/README.md

 ## Usage (linear)
 The following command will generate an unbranched cable with length 10, start radius of 2 and end radius of 1.
 There will be inserted 10 points leading to 9 segments respectively edges:

-`java -jar Branch-Generator.jar method linear --filename unbranched --l0 10 --r0 2 --r1 1 --n 10`.
+`java -jar Branch-Generator.jar --method linear --filename unbranched --l0 10 --r0 2 --r1 1 --n 10`.

+## Usage (bended)
+Create bended linear cable with length 10 and bending angle 60 degrees `java -jar Branch-Generator.jar --method bende --angle 60 --length 10`.

 ## Options
 For explanation of command line arguments, execute: `java -jar Y-Generator.jar`: